fairdataihub/codefair-docs/docs/app/bot.md

 ![Terminal Output](/terminal-output.png)

-You can then navigate to your account settings -> developer settings -> GitHub Apps -> (Your GitHub App).
-Thereafter you can go to the Install App section to select a repository to install the GitHub App.
-Once installed, you can navigate to the Advanced page within the app settings to see the events being run and sent to your webook URL.
+You can then navigate to your `Account Settings -> Developer Settings -> GitHub Apps -> (Your GitHub App)`.
+Thereafter you can go to the `Install App` section to select a repository to install the GitHub App.
+Once installed, you can navigate to the `Advanced` page within the app settings to see the events being run and sent to your webook URL.

 ![GitHub App Events](/deliveries-page.png)